 Recover Files from Unallocated Space on Hard Drive in Windows 7

 It is well known that hard drive has been an important device for data storage on the computer.
-When using a computer to deal with something in business, work, and life, most of you have a habit of storing some vital files or other information to the hard drive.
 However, your disk partition probably gets lost and shows unallocated space due to some reasons.
-Here this post will show you some details about recover files from unallocated space in Windows 7/8/10.
+Here this post will show you some details about recover files from unallocated space in Windows 7/8/10 with MiniTool software.

 Unallocated Hard Drive Issue